jinx-vi-0/QuoteQuest/README.md

 ## Feedback and Support:

 If you encounter any problems while using QuoteQuest or have suggestions for improvement, please open an issue on this repository.
-Your feedback is highly valuable to us!
+Your feedback is highly valuable to me!

-## Connect with Us:
+## Connect with Me:

-Stay updated with the latest news and announcements by following us on [LinkedIn](https://www.linkedin.com/in/jinx-vi/) and [Twitter](https://twitter.com/_jinx_vi_).
+Stay updated with the latest news and announcements by following me on [LinkedIn](https://www.linkedin.com/in/jinx-vi/) and [Twitter](https://twitter.com/_jinx_vi_).

-We hope you enjoy using QuoteQuest as much as we enjoyed creating it!
+We hope you enjoy using QuoteQuest as much as I enjoyed creating it!